KBR, Inc.

 KBR, Inc. (formerly Kellogg Brown & Root) is a U.S. based company operating in fields of science, technology and engineering.
-KBR works in various markets including aerospace, defense, industrial and intelligence.
-After Halliburton acquired Dresser Industries, KBR was created in 1998 when M.W.
+KBR works in various markets including aerospace, defense, industrial, intelligence, and energy.
+The company supports various NASA programs, international partner space agencies, and commercial partners.

+KBR was created in 1998 when M.W.
 Kellogg merged with Halliburton's construction subsidiary, Brown & Root, to form Kellogg Brown & Root.
 In 2006, the company separated from Halliburton and completed an initial public offering on the New York Stock Exchange.

-The company's corporate offices are in the KBR Tower in Downtown Houston.
+The company's corporate offices are in the KBR Tower in downtown Houston.